 Happy New Year!
 And let’s just hope it’ll be better than 2016.
-And like I said, we’ll begin with my very first request: Inca for DOS.
+And like I said last year, we’ll begin with my very first request: Inca for DOS.

 Inca is an action-adventure game made by French developer Coktel Vision and published by Sierra On-Line.
 Originally released in 1992 for DOS in floppy disk format and re-released a year later in CD-ROM format for DOS and CD-i.

 Inca is one of those games that I’ve heard a lot when growing up, but never had an opportunity to play it until recently.